Why bother? How personalization boosts customer satisfaction

 Recommended: How Alior Bank boosted online sales with Magnolia

 We’re constantly working to make personalization ever more powerful in Magnolia.
-With Magnolia’s implicit personalization solution, you can track your customers behavior to gain real-time insights and deliver individualized content automatically.
+With Magnolia’s explicit and implicit personalization solutions, you can track your customers behavior to gain real-time insights and deliver individualized content automatically.
 I’ve written about hyper personalization and how Magnolia can take website personalization to the next level in this article.

 2. Delivering localized content

 Content localization plays a huge role when it comes to personalization on a global scale.
 It’s also essential to unlocking the benefits of personalization in ecommerce.
 It should be noted that content localization is more than just conducting a straightforward translation, it is a case of adapting content to meet the unique needs and interests related to a region, in its native language.

 According to a survey by Common Sense Advisory, 72 percent of consumers are more likely to make a purchase if the information is in their native language.
 The same survey also highlighted that 56 percent say finding information in their own language is more important than price.